n1k0/nicolas.perriault.net/_posts/code/2021/2021-10-21-elm-result-pipeline.md

 image:
 ---

-[Elm](https://elm-lang.org/) is great, but let's admit it: dealing with incertainty can be painful.
+[Elm](https://elm-lang.org/) is great, but let's admit it: dealing explicitely with uncertainty can be painful.
 A classic example is when you query a data structure which can be empty:

 ```elm
 > dogs = [ "Lassie", "Scooby-Doo" ]